SaarthakSharma-906/background_removal/README.md

 3. Retrieve the processed image URL from the API response.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.

-## Contributions
-Contributions are welcome!
-Please open an issue or submit a pull request for any suggestions or fixes.

 ## Contact
-For inquiries or support, please contact [Your Name] at [Your Email].
+For inquiries or support, please contact Saarthak Sharma, Raj Krishna , Naman Gupta and Sanskriti Goyal at 21ume043@lnmiit.ac.in.